HangfireIO/Hangfire.Documentation/deployment-to-production/performance-counters.rst

 Configuration
 --------------

-Performance counters are being exposed through the ``Hangfire.Pro.PerformanceCounters`` package.
+Performance counters are exposed through the ``Hangfire.Pro.PerformanceCounters`` package.
 After adding it to your project, you need only to initialize them by invoking the following method:

 .. code-block:: csharp